-- Anyone should be able to run Sentry for themselves or their business.
+- Anyone should be able to run Sentry and Codecov for themselves or their business.

 - There should be no difference in features between our SaaS and our self-hosted offerings (no open-core model).

 - There should be minimal limitations on usage of code; should be as free as possible.

 - There should be protections from other companies selling our work without giving back.

-This last bullet point — protection from other companies selling our work — may sound controversial but we found it to be necessary to ensure Sentry as a company can survive and keep working on Sentry the product.
+This last bullet point — protection from other companies selling our work — may sound controversial but we found it to be necessary to ensure Sentry as a company can survive and keep working on Sentry and Codecov the products.

-All these lead us to use the Business Source License, which we describe as eventually open source.
-Although this license is not among the OSI-approved licenses and does not fit the strict OSI definition of open source, it gives you all the freedoms provided you are not offering a commercial version of Sentry.
-Even more, it removes this one limitation after a 36-month grace period, turning into a bare Apache-2.0 license eventually.
+All these lead us to develop the Functional Source License, which we describe as eventually open source.
+Although this license is not among the OSI-approved licenses and does not fit the strict OSI definition of open source, it gives you all the freedoms provided you are not offering a commercial version of Sentry or Codecov.
+Even more, it removes this one limitation after a two-year grace period, turning into a bare Apache-2.0 license eventually.
 You can read more about our license and the whys behind it on our blog.
-Since we strive to keep everything as open and free as possible, we are only using the more restrictive BSL-1.1 license on the Sentry backend code.
+Since we strive to keep everything as open and free as possible, we are only using the more restrictive FSL-1.0-Apache-2.0 license on the Sentry and Codecov web app code.